Let's get yoked. Here are 13 variations of shrugs, some you've probably never tried before.

-If you can get your hands on one, a safety-squat bar is the most comfortable way to Hise shrug.
+If you can get your hands on one, a safety-squat bar is the most comfortable way to do Hise shrugs.
 It can also be done in a standing calf machine or Pendulum squat machine.
 The increased comfort and stability of these variations allows for heavier loading.

-This one uses hip drive to allow you to overcome the inertia of the bar and overload the shrug.
-Once you have the technique down, your working sets should be heavier than you can shrug with strict form.
-Since we’re not specifically using this shrug to improve Olympics lifts, a trap bar is useful.
+These shrugs use hip drive to allow you to overcome the inertia of the bar and overload the shrug.
+Once you have the technique down, your working sets should be heavier than shrugs with strict form.
+Since we're not specifically using thes shrugs to improve Olympics lifts, a trap bar is useful.

 - Stand upright by deadlifting the bar off the ground.